ConsultingMD/blog/source/_posts/2015-06-02-convention-and-the-polymorph.markdown

 In our situation, where we have millions of audit entries, that's a disaster.

-I could argue that this is MySQL's fault: it should just raise an exception since you used an integer constant where a string constant is required.
-But I also think this is yet another case where Rails' conventional thinking breaks down as soon as you do anything out of the ordinary.
+I could rail against MySQL here instead of ActiveRecord: MySQL __should__ return an error since you used an integer constant where a string constant is required (and AFAICT, the SQL "standard" [is there any standard more honored in the breach?] requires an error here).
+But I also think this is another case where Rails' conventional thinking breaks down as soon as you do anything out of the ordinary: why isn't it looking at that column definition and casting the constant's value to a string in Ruby?

 ## What are the alternatives?